-Meanwhile on an international scale, the discipline of algebraic geometry underwent a major methodological upheaval in the 1930s and 1940s, which today tends to be principally associated with the names of André Weil and Oscar Zariski.
-Subsequently, another rewriting occurred under Alexander Grothendieck's influence as of the early 1960s.
-Both of these twentieth-century upheavals redefined algebraic geometry, changing its methods and creating new types of mathematical practice.
-The second rewriting, at the hands of Grothendieck, also clearly changed the realm of objects; algebraic geometry became the theory of schemes in the 1960s.
-In contrast to this, the relevance of new objects for the rewriting of algebraic geometry in the 1930s and 1940s is less marked and depends in part on the authors and papers considered.
-At any rate, both rewritings appear to have preserved both the objects and the big problems studied in the previous incarnations of algebraic geometry.
-For example, the resolution of singularities for higher-dimensional algebraic varieties was prominent in Italian algebraic geometry, which claimed to have solved it up to dimension 2, and it continues to arouse interest even today.
-But new problems were added at the crossroads of history, either inherited from other traditions which had formerly not belonged to algebraic geometry-for instance, the analog of the Riemann Hypothesis for (function fields of) curves over finite fields-or created by the new methods-like Grothendieck's so-called "Standard Conjectures."
+colleagues, like Beniamino Segre (1903-1977).
+The strongest and most visible element of continuity of Italian Algebraic Geometry, beyond WW I and all the way into the 1950s, however, was the towering figure of Francesco Severi whose long and active life (1879- 1961) connects the golden first period with the following four decades.
+At the end of this second period, Italian Algebraic Geometry essentially ceased to exist as a school identifiable by its method and production.
+Meanwhile on an international scale, the discipline of Algebraic Geometry underwent a major methodological upheaval in the 1930s and 1940s, which today tends to be principally associated with the names of André Weil and Oscar Zariski.
+Subsequently, another rewriting of Algebraic Geometry occured under Alexander Grothendieck's influence as of the early 1960s.
+Both of these upheavals of the discipline in the 20th century redefined Algebraic Geometry, changing the methods and creating new types of mathematical practice.
+The second rewriting, in the hands of Grothendieck, also clearly changed the realm of objects: Algebraic Geometry was turned into the theory of schemes in the 1960s.
+In contrast to this, the relevance of new objects for the rewriting of Algebraic Geometry in the 1930s and 1940s is less marked, and depends in part on the authors and papers considered.
+At any rate, both rewritings appear to have preserved both the objects and the big problems studied in the previous Algebraic Geometry.
+For example, the resolution of singularities for higher-dimensional algebraic varieties was prominent in Italian Algebraic Geometry which claimed to have solved it up to dimension 2, and it continues to arouse interest even today.
+But new problems were added at the crossroads of history, either inherited from other traditions which had formerly not belonged to Algebraic Geometry-for instance, the analogue of the Riemann Hypothesis for (function fields of) curves over finite fields-, or created by the new methods-like Grothendieck's so-called "Standard Conjectures."

-In this chapter, I discuss Bartel Leendert van der Waerden's contributions to algebraic geometry in the 1920s and 1930s (as well as a few later articles) with a view to an historical assessment of the process by which a new type of algebraic geometry was established during the 1930s and 1940s.
-The simultaneous decline of Italian algebraic geometry, its causes and the way it happened, is at best a side issue of the present chapter.
-However, the relationship between new and old algebraic geometry in the 1930s and 1940s is at the heart of the discussion here, in part because of the interesting way in which van der Waerden's position with respect
+In the present paper, we discuss Bartel Leendert Van der Waerden's (1903-1996) contributions to Algebraic Geometry of the 1920s and 1930s (as well as a few later articles) with a view to a historical assessment of the process by which a new type of Algebraic Geometry was established during the 1930s and 1940s.
+The simultaneous decline of Italian Algebraic Geometry, its causes and the way it happened, is at best a side-issue of the present article which we plan to treat in greater detail elsewhere.
+However, the relationship between new and old Algebraic Geometry in the 1930s and 1940s is at the heart of what we have to discuss here, in part because of the interesting way in which Van der Waerden's position with respect to Italian Algebraic Geometry evolved in the 1930s (see §3 below), but mostly because any historical account of the rewriting of Algebraic Geometry must answer the question of how the old and new practices related to each other.